TheNoobInventor/2wd-rpi-ros-line-follower/docs/index.md

 | IR4 | Green | 22 | GPIO13 |
 | IR5 | White | 24 | GPIO19 |

+The red and black cables are connected to a 5V and ground (GND) GPIO pins respectively.

 The RPi was placed on a 3D printed platform using double-sided tape, which was mounted to the chassis also with double-sided tape.

 One end of the cables from the motors were soldered with the other end connected to the motor driver HAT.
 The motor driver HAT is powered using the 9V battery via the alligator cables.